Saskatchewan Roughriders: Fan support

+Fundraisers

+Fans supported the team through the Friends of the Riders Touchdown Lottery.
+From 1986 to 2018, the Lottery raised over $23 million for the Saskatchewan Roughriders, while giving out more than $33 million in prizes.
+During difficult financial times, lottery revenues were crucial to the team's survival.
+In 1987 and 1997, fans responded when the Roughriders held season-ticket telethons to try and raise money to help the team avoid bankruptcy.

 Section 28

 Section 28 (formerly known as the University Section) was a notorious section in the East Side bleachers at Taylor Field.
 They were known for their strict allegiance to the Riders, standing through the entire game, and often being merciless to opposing fans who sit in the section and cheer for the road team.
 The University Section got its nickname from the section's main purpose in the 1980s and 1990s and was a discount section offered to university students in Saskatchewan.
 The section later ceased to be a university section but remained a section with a rowdy reputation until Taylor Field's closure in 2016.

 Fight and theme songs

 The official Rider songs are played regularly at the stadium, and include "Rider Pride", and "Paint the Whole World Green."
 Among several 'borrowed songs' is the team's touchdown song and victory march, "Green Is the Colour" (adapted from the original "Blue Is the Colour" written by D. Boone and R. McQueen for the Chelsea Football Club) and "On Roughriders" (adapted from "On Wisconsin", the fight song for the Wisconsin Badgers).
 In addition, during every fourth quarter intermission, the P.A. system plays the cult hit "The Last Saskatchewan Pirate" by The Arrogant Worms, and the Riders Cheer Team leads the crowd in a fourth quarter stretch.
 There are many other songs that have been created over the years to tribute the team as well.
 Many of these songs have proved so popular in Western Canada that they have become popular culture phenomena.
 The music selection at Mosaic Stadium mostly consists of mainstream popular music.

 "Green Is the Colour" is played after every rider touchdown, followed by Gainer the Gopher being driven around the stadium's track and giving high fives to those in the first row.